rangguy/field-service-minisoccer/README.md

-<h3>User Service</h3>
+<h3>Field Service</h3>

 <h3>Description</h3>

-<p>This repository will be used to manage user and auth</p>
+<p>This repository will be used to manage field and schedule</p>

 <h3>Directory Structure</h3>

 ```
-user-service
+field-service
+    L client                         → Contains the client for calling other services
     L cmd                            → Contains the main entry point or initial configuration of the application
     L common                         → Stores common functions used throughout the application
     L config                         → Contains application configurations such as environment variables and other settings
     L constants                      → Stores global constant values used across the application
     L controllers                    → Manages control logic for handling HTTP requests
-    L database                       → Contains files related to database management
-        L seeders                    → Scripts for populating initial (seed) data into the database
     L domain                         → The application's domain module containing core domain elements
         L dto                        → Data Transfer Objects, used to define the structure of transferred data
         L models                     → Object models representing the application's or database's data structure